75 days of multidisciplinary contemporary art along Toronto’s waterfront with exhibitions, performances and educational events for all.

 Join us for an introduction to the developing lines of inquiry for the inaugural 2019 Toronto Biennial of Art, during which the first group of artists who are developing new commissions for the Biennial will be unveiled!
 Some of them will join our curators, Candice Hopkins and Tairone Bastien, in a performative panel that narrates a journey along the city’s waterfront, and through the ideas, artists and spaces of the Biennial.

-This Biennial will also be deeply collaborative, developed in partnership with other organizations.
-Our shared aim is to galvanize this city and connect its communities around art and culture.
-In an effort to make contemporary art accessible to everyone, admission to curated venues and outdoor installations will be free and open to the public.
+In an effort to make contemporary art available to everyone, admission to curated venues and outdoor installations is free and open to the public.

 We start with a question that decenters the individual and instead considers a world in which all points are balanced within a vast constellation of living things.
 By honouring our interconnectedness, we open up new ways of understanding ancient ideas, alternative histories, sacred belief systems, and ways of knowing.
 By recalibrating how we view our past, we can direct our gaze to alternative futures: Indigenous futurisms, Black futurisms, migrant futurisms, animal futurisms, and others.
 Might this be a future, or even the future’s future?